itscodenation/curriculum-15-16/units/14-jQuery/lessons/4-project2/README.md

 You must fill out `js/wall.js`.
 Unlike previous projects, there is very little starter code given.
 This is on purpose.

-For the poster picture, use http://i.imgur.com/87kIXSN.jpg.
+For the poster picture (image of a blank face), use http://i.imgur.com/87kIXSN.jpg.

 #### 2. Test